wfdb/wfdb-spec/spec/HEADERS.md

     the same for all signals within a given group (use the skew field to correct for intersignal skew).
 This feature is provided only to simplify the task of reading non-WFDB signal files.
+  - If this field is missing, it is interpreted to be 0.
   - This field is separated from the previous field by a '+'.
 - **ADC gain** (ADC units per physical unit) [optional]:
   - A floating-point number that specifies the difference in sample values that would be observed if a step of one physical unit occurred in the original analog signal.
 For ECGs, the gain is usually roughly equal to the R-wave amplitude in a lead that is roughly parallel to the mean cardiac electrical axis.
-If the gain is zero or missing, this indicates that the signal amplitude is uncalibrated; in such cases, a value of 200 ADC units per physical unit is assumed.
+  - If this field is zero or missing, this indicates that the signal amplitude is uncalibrated, but the value is interpreted to be 200.
   - This field is separated from the previous field by whitespace.
 - **Baseline** (ADC units) [optional]:
   - An integer that specifies the sample value corresponding to 0 physical units.
-If absent, the baseline is taken to be equal to the ADC zero.
 Note that the baseline need not be a value within the ADC range; for example, if the ADC input range corresponds to 200-300 degrees Kelvin, the baseline is the (extended precision) value that would map to 0 degrees Kelvin.
-WFDB library versions 5.0 and earlier ignore baseline fields.
+  - If this field is missing, it is interpreted to be equal to the ADC zero.
   - This field can be present only if the ADC gain is also present.
     This field is surrounded by parentheses: '()', and is not separated from the previous field by whitespace.
 - **Units** [optional]:
   - A character string without embedded whitespace or ASCII control characters, that specifies the type of physical unit.
-If this field is absent, the physical unit may be assumed to be one millivolt.
+  - If this field is missing, it is interpreted to be in millivolts.
   - This field can be present only if the ADC gain is also present.
 It follows the baseline field if that field is present, or the gain field if the baseline field is absent.
 This field is separated